Billtech1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the permission to the file hello
+a script that creates a directory called my_dir with permissions 751 in the working directory